 - Certainty that the lessons delivered meet the criteria for evidence based instruction

-- Quality ongoing training through the publisher ensures that fidelity in training is achieved
+- Quality ongoing training through the developer ensures that fidelity in training is achieved

 - Supporting student growth by freeing teachers up to focus on other areas of teaching

 Despite the advantages that a quality program brings us, we still need to help our teachers understand the research base of quality literacy instruction.
 We still need to build capacity in differentiating instruction to meet the needs of a range of learners.
 We still need teachers to develop sufficient skills to teach well regardless of setting or context.
 After all, it will always be the quality and capacity of the teacher that makes the biggest different to student outcomes.

 So, what is the value of a quality program?
 As far as I’m concerned, if a program can help my team deliver high quality reading instruction that results in children becoming skilled and confident readers AND help us all get home to eat dinner with our families on time, then I will gladly embrace it.

 Looking to build your skills and knowledge in Systematic Literacy Instruction in term 3?
 Pop your name on my waitlist for the next Reading Success in the Early Primary Years Teach Along below.

 - Uncategorized (11)

 - decodable readers (1)

 - reading instruction (14)